 - a long-distance call

-Discuss with your family which way(s) you will try to get in touch with each other.
-Identify one or two out-of-town contacts you and your family can call or text message to connect through and share information.
+Discuss with your household which way(s) you will try to get in touch with each other.
+Identify one or two out-of-town contacts you and your household members can call or text message to connect through and share information.
 Be sure they live far enough away so they will likely not be affected by the same emergency.

-Record your main emergency contacts in your mobile device, post the information somewhere that is easily accessible and visible for your family to get to and ensure a copy is kept in your emergency preparedness kit.
+Record your main emergency contacts in your mobile device, post the information somewhere that is easily accessible and visible for your household members to get to and ensure a copy is kept in your emergency preparedness kit.